ibm-cloud-docs/cloud-object-storage/libraries/java.md

 ### Troubleshooting Aspera Issues

-#### Developers using the Oracle JDK on Linux or Mac OS X may experience unexpected and silent crashes during transfers
+**Issue:** developers using the Oracle JDK on Linux or Mac OS X may experience unexpected and silent crashes during transfers

 **Cause:** The native code requires its own signal handlers which could be overriding the JVM's signal handlers.
-It might might be necessary to use the JVM's signal chaining facility.
+It might be necessary to use the JVM's signal chaining facility.

 *IBM&reg; JDK users or Microsoft&reg; Windows users are not affected.*

 **Solution:** Link and load the JVM's signal chaining library.
-* On Linux locate the ***libjsig.so*** shared library and set the following environment variable:
+* On Linux locate the `libjsig.so` shared library and set the following environment variable:
     * `LD_PRELOAD=<PATH_TO_SHARED_LIB>/libjsig.so`

-* On Mac OS X locate the shared library ***libjsig.dylib*** and set the following environment variables:
+* On Mac OS X locate the shared library `libjsig.dylib` and set the following environment variables:
     * `DYLD_INSERT_LIBRARIES=<PATH_TO_SHARED_LIB>/libjsig.dylib`
     * `DYLD_FORCE_FLAT_NAMESPACE=0`

 Visit the [Oracle&reg; JDK documentation](https://docs.oracle.com/javase/10/vm/signal-chaining.htm){:new_window} for more information about signal chaining.

-#### UnsatisfiedLinkError on Linux
+**Issue:** `UnsatisfiedLinkError` on Linux

 **Cause:** System unable to load dependent libraries.
 Errors such as the following may be seen in the application logs: